luckydem/personal_blog/README.md

   - [ ] wrap every call with a session verification function
   - [ ] add more security using google secret manager and .env files (python-dotenv)
 - [X] Implement Edit and Delete Post for logged in users
+- [X] Migrate from "firestore in datastore" mode to "native firestore"

 # DEV NOTES